MEDA Emerging Leaders Spring Training

-This yearly event will be held on Thursday, April 26, 2018, at the Michigan Municipal League's Lansing Offices.
+This yearly event will be held on Thursday, April 20, 2023, at the MML office in Lansing.

 This special half-day is created by emerging leaders in economic development for their peers.
 Sessions will let you to better understand core areas of economic development down to the terminology used by the well-versed.

 In order to develop the best conference, a volunteer committee of MEDA members meets regularly to plan this event and other programs and services for emerging leaders in economic development.
 Click here to learn more about the Emerging Leaders Committee.

 8:30 a.m.
 Growing Digital and Broadband Access for Equity and Inclusion

 This session will focus on how broadband access contributes to equity and inclusion.
 How can access be approached at a holistic level?
 How do we create a digital ecosystem?

 Autumn Evans, Deputy Director, Digital Inclusion, City of Detroit

 Allie Herkenroder, Digital Equity Director, Michigan High-Speed Internet Office

 9:45 a.m.
 Networking & Professional Etiquette

 As networking is one of the most important economic development components, get advice on freshening up your networking skills and make sure you are not breaking any etiquette laws.